ghisvail/bids-specification/src/04-modality-specific-files/10-functional-near-infrared-spectroscopy.md

 obtain a measure of systemic, rather than neural, activity.
 These source-detector pairs are referred to as short channels.
 There is variation in how manufacturers implement these short channels, some use specialised sources or detectors, and the placement mechanisms vary.
-The exact specifications of the type of specialised short channel optodes is beyond the scope of the BIDS specification and this information can be stored within the SNIRF file (for example, in the `sourcePower` field).
+It is beyond the scope of the BIDS specification to define what constitutes a short channel, and detailed characteristics of channels may be stored within the SNIRF file (for example, in the `sourcePower` field).
 However, to improve searchability and ease of access for users, it is useful to know if short channels were included in the fNIRS measurements; this information is stored in the field `ShortChannelCount`.